daze-events/infrastructure/README.md

 # 🏗️ Infrastructure

-Automation code for infrastructure 🏗️ and application 📦 package deployment on AWS.
+Automation code for infrastructure 🏗️ and application 📦 deployment on AWS.

 ## 1. 🗃️ Table of Contents